Creating Transcripts

 Microsoft Word includes a “Dictate” feature that allows you to generate a transcript by speaking directly into the microphone, or uploading an audio file.
 However, Microsoft Word does not auto-generate captions.
 Step by step instructions for creating a transcript through Microsoft Word can be found on their website.

-Additional tools are available to create captions, but they do not generate a machine version of the text beforehand.
-Amara and Happy Scribe are a few tools that allow you to create captions from scratch.
+Additional tools are available online to create captions, but they do not generate a machine version of the text beforehand.
 While it may be tedious to start from scratch, these options tend to work better for videos that have poor audio quality or other issues where machine captions are not able to be generated.